 Finnish Artists’ Association’s Artist Award speech (16th December 2023)

-Saara Hacklin - PhD, Chief Curator, Collections, Museum of Contemporary Art Kiasma, Helsinki.
+Saara Hacklin - Chief Curator of Collections, Museum of Contemporary Art Kiasma, Helsinki.

 Honoured artists, colleagues, dear Raisa Raekallio Misha Del Val,